nickirk/immo/README.md

 due to reasons already stated in above.
 3. speaking German increases your chance of getting a offer.
 Try to force yourself speaking German. :)
 4. please don't abuse the script by sending requests too frequently to the website, otherwise they could take some anti-measures to rule out the bot, which is bad for everyone who wants to look for a flat using the bot.
+5. The script can be run on raspberry pi 3b.
+Some more questions please see (closed) issues before you open a new issue.
+Thanks.

 Good luck to your wohnung hunt.